omundy/learn-computers/topics-command-line.md

 ### Navigating the filesystem

+Let's learn how to move around.
 Most commands are shortened or abbreviations for the English equivalent of what they perform.
-Run these commands to see what they do:
+Run these commands and try to guess what they stand for:

 ```bash
 pwd